faceless2/mpdqtunes/README.md

 ## 2. Proxy server

-An ultra-simple web-server which acts as a proxy between one or more [MPD](https://musicpd.org) server and one or more web-clients.
+An ultra-simple web-server which acts as a proxy between one or more [MPD](https://musicpd.org) servers and one or more web-clients.
 MPD servers are discovered automaticallty by Zeroconf (although this is optional).

 Intended to serve as a basic starting point for any MPD web-client, by default it embeds the web-interface parts of this project but can also serve files from the filesystem .